-4 PROPOSED APPROACH: SOLVING NONDECOMPOSABLE Δ , COMPLEX Ψ
+4 PROPOSED APPROACH: SOLVING NON-DECOMPOSABLE Δ , COMPLEX Ψ

-Discussing the advantages and shortcomings of the previous methods, we now propose an approach to directly optimize certain complex loss functions in an MRF.
-Here, we can optimize nondecomposable accuracy measures, such as F{β} and intersection over union and still be able to benefit from pairwise interactions between training points.
+Discussing the advantages and shortcomings of the previous methods, we now propose an approach to directly optimize certain complex loss functions in a MRF.
+Here, we can optimize non-decomposable accuracy measures, such as F{β} and intersection over union and still be able to benefit from pairwise interactions between training points.
 So far, we have considered only binary output problems for simplicity, but for the rest of the paper the output is assumed to be multilabel.
-For notational convenience, we encode the output label, ${\bf y}$ in one-of-M format, where $M=|\mathcal{L}|$ and \mathcal{L} is the set of all possible labels.
-In this encoding, the assigned label of y_i is represented using a binary vector of size M such that its jth element is 1, when the jth label is assigned to this output, and the rest of its elements are 0.
+For notational convenience, we encode the output label, \boldsymbol{y} in one-of-M format, where $M = |\mathcal{L}|$ and \mathcal{L} is the set of all possible labels.
+In this encoding, the assigned label of y_i is represented using a binary vector of size M such that its j^{th} element is 1, when the j^{th} label is assigned to this output, and the rest of its elements are 0.

-We choose to follow the general framework of Structural{SVM} [20], shown in (9).
-Solving (9) requires finding the most violated constraint (10) at each iteration and modifying the parameter vector \boldsymbol{w} accordingly.
-We propose a novel method to efficiently solve for an approximate most violated constraint for certain nondecomposable loss functions in the presence of pairwise terms in the compatibility function, Ψ .
+We choose to follow the general framework of Structural{SVM} [20], shown in Eq.
+9. Solving Eq.
+9 requires finding the most violated constraint (Eq.
+10) at each iteration and modifying the parameter vector w accordingly.
+We propose a novel method to efficiently solve for an approximate most violated constraint for certain non-decomposable loss functions in presence of pairwise terms in the compatibility function, Ψ .

-We can summarize the proposed approach as follows:
+We can summarize the proposed approach as

-- Replacing the original nondecomposable loss function with a piecewise linear approximation. - 2.
-Writing the problem of finding the most violated constraint as a Quadratic Program (QP). - 3.
-Converting the quadratic program to a linear program and solve the relaxed problem.
+- 1) Replacing the original non-decomposable loss function with a piecewise linear approximation, - 2) Writing the problem of finding the most violated constraint as a quadratic program, - Converting the quadratic program to a linear program and solve the relaxed problem.